Why are Delete query statements important?

-For example, if your table is only partitioned by time (partitioning based on columns other than ‘time’ is coming soon), and you are trying to delete a set of users that were created in June 2018, it is important to include the time restriction even if that’s not a critical parameter for your DELETE statement.
+For example, if your table is only partitioned by time (as opposed to tables using user-defined partitioning), and you are trying to delete a set of users that were created in June 2018, it is important to include the time restriction even if that’s not a critical parameter for your DELETE statement.

 For example, you should:

 DELETE FROM logtable WHERE userid IN (1234, 1235, 1236) AND TD_TIME_RANGE(time, '2017-06-01','2017-07-01')